Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Creating an iSCSI Target

 Now that all the prerequisites are set up, you can get to the exciting part.
-You will now create a highly available iSCSI target using LINSTOR Gateway.
+You will now create a highly available iSCSI target by using LINSTOR Gateway.

 Thanks to the powerful technology stack you just built, this is now almost trivial.
 You can do this by entering the command that follows on the controller node.